-Podcasts, once a fringe entertainment medium, have gone mainstream.
-Their origin story dates back to 2004, with Adam Curry and Dave Winer, commonly credited with the invention of podcasting, a term coined in an article posted in The Guardian, titled, “Audible Revolution”.
-It was the interconnected online realm’s adaptation of radio.
+Podcasts are now a popular and widespread form of communication for both information and entertainment.
+Their origin dates back to 2004, with Adam Curry and Dave Winer commonly credited with the invention of podcasting, a term coined in an article from The Guardian titled “Audible Revolution.”
+They’re the interconnected online realm’s adaptation of radio.

-In the relatively brief 16 years since its inception, podcasting has become a booming new industry with more than half of the US population listening to podcasts, 16 million of whom consider themselves to be “avid podcast fans”.
+In the sixteen years since its inception, podcasting has become a booming new industry.
+More than half of the US population listens to podcasts, and 16 million of those listeners consider themselves to be “avid podcast fans.”
 It’s easy to understand why this platform has a cult-like following.
 With more than 1 million podcast shows in over 100 languages available for download, there’s quite literally something for everyone to discover, be entertained by, and learn from.

-Preble Hall launched in October 2019 and has released more than 40 episodes to date.
+The Preble Hall podcast launched in October 2019, and has released nearly 100 episodes to date.
 In its first 50-minute episode, University of Exeter graduate student and naval history social media star, Kate Jamieson, discussed Admiral Nelson, Trafalgar, Impressment, and her research on gunners in the Royal Navy.

 Preble Hall interviews expert historians, practitioners, military personnel, and other professionals to bring subjects to life.
 The historic subjects discussed on Preble Hall range from Historic Naval Ships to The Persian Empire and its Navy.
 The podcast has also discussed Caesar’s campaigns into Gaul, the Battle of Quiberon Bay, and his invasion of Britain.
 Jumping forward in history, Christopher Havern, a historian from the Naval History & Heritage Command, examines the sinking of the Lusitania and unrestricted submarine warfare during the First World War.